 Browse courses to find something that interests you.

 Program evaluation is a valuable tool for strengthening the quality of programs and improving outcomes.
-Evaluation provides an opportunity for critical, strategic thinking through collecting and analysing information about a program's activities, characteristics and outcomes to understand its effectiveness, and improve and inform future program delivery.
+Evaluation provides an opportunity for critical, strategic thinking through collecting and analysing information about a program's activities, characteristics and outcomes.
+It allows you to assess the effectiveness of your program and improve future services.

-Participants will determine the appropriate evaluative approach for the purpose of tracking progress, making judgements and decisions, building understanding, improving effectiveness and using evidence in program design and reporting.
+You will also determine the appropriate evaluative approach for the purpose of tracking progress, making judgments and decisions, building understanding, improving effectiveness and using evidence in program design and reporting.
 In this evaluations course you will also draw on your own work case studies connected to organisational strategic goals to build your own learning and capacity.

 UTS is undertaking a number of social distancing initiatives, as informed by NSW Health advice, to help reduce social interactions in support of the government’s efforts to slow the spread of COVID-19.
 As part of this response, some of our short courses may be postponed to a later date.